about upfront & beautiful.

 I now live with my family in a modest post-war rancher, on the forested edge of a small seaside community, between Vancouver and the truly wild mountains that stretch for hundreds of miles north and east.

 My husband and I raised our family of three here happily and peacefully, for two decades.
-But, over the course of the last several years, our quiet rural neighborhood has seen huge social and environmental change, as several large treed lots and lovely old smallish homes fell in the wake of huge homes, artificial turf, acres of paving, fleets of gas-powered toys, and much more unwelcome, unnatural noise.
+But, over the course of the last several years, our quiet rural neighborhood has seen huge social and environmental change, as several large treed lots and lovely old small homes fell in the wake of huge homes, artificial turf, acres of paving, fleets of gas-powered toys, and much more unwelcome, unnatural noise.

 My initial response was to concede defeat and relocate to acreage on a nearby Gulf Island, but serendipity, my husband’s love for the city, and a need to remain close to our family and friends and philanthropic work, made us reconsider our choices.